 Note – Please know, some of the external links on this page are affiliate links, this means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.

 The Travel Blogs Guide to things to do on Lanzarote

-In this post, I’ll cover many of the best things to do in Lanzarote complete with my (mostly) first-hand experience as well as opening hours and price, where applicable, as well as the amount of time I’d recommend for visiting.
+In this post, I’ll cover many of the best things to do in Lanzarote complete with my (mostly) first-hand experience, opening hours and price, where applicable, and the amount of time I’d recommend for visiting.

 This is a pretty long post as I will be sharing quite a lot of ideas as well as my experience, to read it all I’d estimate it’s a 6-7 minute read, but feel free to use the map or the contents just below to get to where you need to go quickly!

 Lanzarote is one of the many islands that make up the ruggedly photogenic Canary Islands.
 Although they are just off the West Coast of Africa, they are considered a part of Spain and Spanish is the local language.